-Charge a small fee for admission, ensuring it’s enough to cover the cost of renting own the bowling lanes and the rentals for necessary materials like bowling balls and shoes.
-Then, incorporate pledge fundraising by having participating teams collect pledged donations corresponding to either 1) their participation in the event or 2) the number of pins their team successfully knocks over.
+Charge a small fee for admission, ensuring it’s enough to cover the cost of renting the bowling lanes and necessary materials.
+Then, incorporate the pledge fundraising model by having participating teams collect pledged donations corresponding to either their participation in the event or the number of pins their team successfully knocks over.

 Effort: ✔ ✔

-This fundraiser is most effective if you’re holding it during a holiday season, whether Christmas, Hanukkah, or even Mother’s/Father’s day.
+This fundraiser is most effective if you’re holding it during a holiday season, whether Christmas, Hanukkah, or even Mother’s or Father’s Day.

 Through this fundraiser, representatives from your organization set up tables in a public place and offer to wrap gifts in exchange for a small donation.
-Advertise these services to supporters of your organization and encourage them to spread the word as well– the success of this fundraiser depends on the number of people that show up to participate.
+Advertise these services to supporters of your organization and encourage them to spread the word as well.
+After all, the success of this fundraiser depends on the number of people that show up to participate.

-Regardless of the time of year, it’s essential that you remain open to the various holidays that might occur during your fundraiser.
-If you can, avoid being highly representative of one religious holiday at the cost of neglecting other popular celebrations.
-The goal is for everyone interested in gift wrapping services to feel welcome during your fundraiser!
+Regardless of the time of year, remain inclusive of the various holidays that might occur during your fundraiser.
+Avoid being highly representative of one religious holiday at the cost of neglecting other celebrations.
+The goal is for everyone interested in gift-wrapping services to feel welcome during your fundraiser!

 Effort: ✔ ✔

-Search your community for local businesses (restaurants, retailers) that are willing to participate in your coupon book fundraiser.
+Search your community for local businesses (like restaurants and retailers) that are willing to participate in your coupon book fundraiser.
 These businesses agree to provide coupon discounts for the fundraising book, which is then sold to supporters for a small donation.

 Participants purchasing the book receive a variety of coupons, making their local shopping experience more thrifty and positive.
-Local businesses are advertised, energizing your community’s companies.
+Local businesses get advertising from being featured, energizing your community’s companies and economy.
 Finally, your organization receives a donation for each book sold.